 PRE-REGISTRATION, NEW DELEGATES, FELLOWSHIPS AND VISA SUPPORT

-PRE-REGISTRATION: Pre-registration is mandatory and is to be done online via the study group home page at least one month before the start of the meeting.
-As outlined in TSB Circular 68, the new registration system requires focal-point approval for all registration requests.
+PRE-REGISTRATION: Pre-registration of participants for ITU-T meetings is carried out online via the study group home page at least one month before the start of the meeting.
 The membership is invited to include women in their delegations whenever possible.

+To enable the host to make the necessary arrangements, please send by letter, fax (+41 22 730 5853), or e-mail (tsbreg@itu.int), not later than 9 June 2018, the list of people who will be representing your Administration, Sector Member, Associate, Academic Institution, regional and/or international organization, or other entity.
+Administrations are requested also to indicate the name of their head of delegation (and deputy head, if applicable).

 FELLOWSHIPS: Two partial fellowships per administration may be awarded, subject to available funding, to facilitate participation from Least Developed or Low Income Countries.
-As part of the new registration system, fellowship request forms will be sent to those delegates who check the corresponding box on the registration form.
-Fellowship requests must be received at least six weeks before the beginning of the meeting, so it is strongly recommended to register for the event and to start the request process at least seven weeks before the meeting
+Please further note that when two (2) partial fellowships are requested, at least one must be an economy class air ticket.
+An application for a fellowship must be authorized by the relevant Administration of the ITU Member State.
+Fellowship requests (please use enclosed Form 1) must be returned to ITU not later than 28 May 2018.
+Please note that the decision criteria to grant a fellowship include: the available TSB budget, contributions by the applicant to the meeting, equitable distribution among countries and regions, and gender balance.
+Pre-registration for the meeting is mandatory.

 VISA SUPPORT: As this meeting is organized outside Switzerland, visa support requests are to be addressed directly to the host of the meeting.
 Instructions are found in Annex D, "PASSPORTS AND VISAS", §3, as well as on the SG16 webpage.